wattsjay/pseudosyntax/eng/primitives.md

 ```
   DECLARE is_read : Boolean ← false
 ```
-6. Date: A calendar date in the format of `YYYY-MM-DD`.
+6. Date: A calendar date in the format of `'YYYY-MM-DD'`.
 ```
   DECLARE birthday : Date ← '1984-06-30'
 ```
 7. Literal: A primitive with a set value.
 ```
-  CONSTANT frames_per_second ← 60 // It does not have a Type annotation
+  CONSTANT frames_per_second ← 60 // It does not have a type annotation.
 ```
 8. Function or Procedures
 ```
-  // This only applies to functions and procedures
+  // This only applies to functions'
-  // used as types.
+  // and procedures' type annotations.
   (args) => Boolean
 ```